gnosis/pm-contracts/CONTRACTS.md

 After the oracle decided the winning outcome, one winning outcome token can be redeemed for one collateral token.
 All other outcome tokens are worthless.

 #### CategoricalEvent(Token _collateralToken, Oracle _oracle, uint8 outcomeCount)
-An categorical event has the same properties as the abstract event contract.
+A categorical event has the same properties as the abstract event contract.
 Only one event for each combination of properties (collateral token, oracle, outcome count) can be created.
-This allows to combine liquidity for each currency and outcome in only one event.
+This allows to combine liquidity for each currency and oracle in only one event contract.
 Several markets can use the same event to share this liquidity pool.

 #### redeemWinnings() returns (uint)
 Redeem winnings allows the sender to redeem winning outcome tokens for collateral tokens.
 The function revokes all sender's outcome tokens of the winning outcome and sends the same amount in collateral tokens back to the sender.
 The function returns this amount.